Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 • Have you trained Advisors and Technicians on properly completing job estimates and properly presenting these to customers?

-• Do you have written policies spelling out when preset flagged hours can be changed and what the approval process is?
+• Do you have written policies spelling out when preset flagged hours can be changed, and what the approval process is?

 To illustrate the potential ELR profit leaks, let’s review a real example:

-Assume your service department has a $100 door rate.
+Assume your Service Department has a $100 door rate.
 A customer visits and requires a water pump, which, according to your flat rate hour guide, pays the technician 2.5 hours.
 Labor sales come to $250 ($100 x 2.5).
 If the pump costs $125, parts and labor for the job is $375 before tax and shop supplies.
 Add $25 for tax and shop supplies and the total price quoted to your customer is $400.
-Effective labor rate (ELR) is labor sales dollars divided by flat rate hours paid to the technician for getting the job done.
+Effective labor rate is labor sales dollars divided by flat rate hours paid to the technician for getting the job done.
 In this example, it’s $250 / 2.5 hours = $100 which is the same as your established door rate.

 Now let’s say the Advisor and/or Technician messed up on the estimate and didn’t allow for a gasket that costs $20.
-The advisor assumes the customer will be mad if the job exceeds the estimate, so he goes in and subtracts $20 off the labor sales dollars paid.
+The advisor assumes the customer will be mad if the job exceeds the estimate, so he subtracts $20 off the labor sales dollars paid.
 This brings labor sales dollars down to $230.
 Your tech is not about to accept anything less than the 2.5 flat rate hour allowance so ELR is now down to $92 ($230 / 2.5 hours).

 It could get worse!
 Let’s assume there is a broken bolt, and the Technician tells your Advisor that he has to be paid for at least 2.7 hours because the bolt is stuck.
 Your service writer says he didn’t flag the job for 2.7 hours, but your tech says it doesn’t matter, that’s how long it will take him.
-He wins and ELR is now down to $85.19 ($230 / 2.7 hours).
+He wins, and ELR is now down to $85.19 ($230 / 2.7 hours).

 This is just one customer and one job, but similar situations happen on an estimated 25% of the jobs in the service department.